extrabacon/python-shell/README.md

 Use `.send(message)` to send a message to the Python script.
 Attach the `message` event to listen to messages emitted from the Python script.

-For more details and examples, take a look at the unit tests.
+For more details and examples including Python source code, take a look at the tests.

 ### Error Handling and extended stack traces

 An error will be thrown if the process exits with a non-zero exit code or if data has been written to stderr.
-Additionally, if "stderr" contains a standard Python traceback, the error is augmented with Python exception details including a concatenated stack trace.
+Additionally, if "stderr" contains a formatted Python traceback, the error is augmented with Python exception details including a concatenated stack trace.

-Example error with traceback (from test/python/error.py):
+Sample error with traceback (from test/python/error.py):
 ```
 Traceback (most recent call last):
   File "test/python/error.py", line 6, in <module>